 - 1. South Africa published its National Plan of Action for Reducing Incidental Catches of Seabirds in Longline Fisheries (NPOA-Seabirds) in 2008, which aims to reduce seabird mortality to 0.05 seabirds.1000 hooks-1.
 Thus far South Africa has been actively researching effective mitigation measures and have implemented strict individual vessel bird limits to ensure compliance with mitigation measures.
 Current mitigation measures include the mandatory use of tori lines, night setting and line weighting.
 As a result of good co-operation with industry the large pelagic fleet was able to drastically reduce seabird mortality limits and is now close to the objective of the NPOA-seabirds.
 Seabird mortality is recorded by the on board observer programme and is reported to the relevant RFMOs.
-Through an observer programme The South African National Plan of Action for the Conservation and Management of Sharks (NPOA-Sharks) is in draft.
-Despite not being published a number of proactive steps conserve and manage sharks have already been implemented in the large pelagic fishery, namely: 1) shark catches are limited to 10% of the total catch of tunas and swordfish; 2) wire traces are prohibited; 3) all landings of thresher shark species have been banned; 3) shark finning has been banned, and; 4) all shark catch and effort data are reported to the relevant RFMO.
-South Africa has not yet drafted a plan to reduce sea turtle mortality in fishing operations, but the following steps have been implemented: 1) large pelagic vessels have to carry on board appropriate dehooking devices for turtles; 2) turtles are not allowed to be landed; 3) vessels are encouraged to use circle hooks, and 4) on board scientific observers collect information on turtles, and; 4) all turtle data are reported to the relevant RFMO. - 2.
+The NPOA-seabirds is due for review.
+The South African National Plan of Action for the Conservation and Management of Sharks (NPOA-Sharks) has been in draft since 2003.
+This NPOAsharks was reworked this year and was considerably reduced.
+The new draft has taken into account the more recent issues and is process to be finalized by the end of the year.
+Despite not being published a number of proactive steps to conserve and manage sharks have already been implemented in the large pelagic fishery, namely: 1) shark catches by joint venture vessels are limited to 10% of the total catch of tunas in the; 2) wire traces are prohibited in the joint venture fishery; 3) South Africa has unilaterally imposed a precautionary upper catch limit; 4 all landings of thresher, hammerhead and oceanic whitetip shark species have been banned; 5) shark finning has been banned, and; 6) all shark catch and effort data are reported to the relevant RFMO.
+South Africa has not drafted a plan to reduce sea turtle mortality in fishing operations, but the following steps have been implemented: 1) large pelagic vessels have to carry on board appropriate dehooking devices for turtles; 2) turtles are not allowed to be landed; 3) vessels are encouraged to use circle hooks, and 4) on board scientific observers collect information on turtles, and; 4) all turtle data are reported to the relevant RFMO. - 2.
 South Africa is a Member Party of ICCAT and a Co-operating, Non-contracting party of IOTC and as such complies with all the management and conservation measures adopted by these RFMOs pertaining to seabirds, sea turtles and sharks.
-South Africa has no vessels fishing in the WCPFC area of competence, and hence this RFMO's management and conservation measures are not relevant to South Africa. - South Africa hereby gives further commitment that it shall comply to the collection and reporting requirements of ERS to CCSBT, IOTC and ICCAT, and shall implement any ERS management and conservation measures adopted by these RFMOs.
+South Africa has no vessels fishing in the WCPFC area of competence, and hence this RFMO's management and conservation measures are not relevant to South Africa.